TomMonks/forecast-tools/README.md

  # Vision for forecast-tools

- 1. Deliverhigh quality reliable code for forecasting education and practice with full documentation and unit testing.
+ 1. Deliver high quality reliable code for forecasting education and practice with full documentation and unit testing.
  2. Provide a simple to use pythonic interface that users of `statsmodels` and `sklearn` will recognise.
  3. To improve the quality of Machine Learning time series forecasting and encourage the use of best practice.